 The areas most susceptible to drought conditions would be agricultural towns.
 Agricultural land is scattered throughout the County but is more concentrated in the southern and eastern parts of the County, see Map 2.
-In their mitigation survey results the Towns of Tomahawk and Skanawan identified drought as a top vulnerability concern primarily due to the increased risk of wildfire in their heavily wooded areas.
+In their mitigation survey results the Towns of Rock Falls identified drought/extreme heat as a top vulnerability concern primarily due to the increased risk of wildfire in their heavily wooded areas.